HISTORY

 1964

-ATS installed a teletype system to communicate more efficiently with other terminals and agencies.
+• ATS installed a teletype system to communicate more efficiently with terminals and agents.

 1965